AAEO04/ecommerce/backend/monolith/README.md

 - **Paystack**: Configure keys for payment processing
 - **Email**: Configure SMTP for order notifications

-See `MONOLITHIC_MIGRATION_COMPLETE.md` in the root for full documentation.
+For a complete list of API endpoints, please refer to the `README.md` in the project root directory.